scaceresg/devops-lamp-docker/README.md

 Finally, I prepared a set of `.php` files which include:

 * `index.php` includes a brief presentation about myself and my email.
 It also includes a button to connect to the MySQL database.
+I used the help of chatGPT to generate this web presentation file.

 * `phpinfo.php` shows info about the php that is running behind the webpage given by the `phpinfo()` function.